 This celebration of the Children’s Garden’s inaugural year provides exciting programs that are presented by respected professionals in the field of nature and chaired by exceptional community leaders.
 Click here to learn more

 Download and print out these activity sheets to enrich your experience in the Children's Garden.

-The Children's Garden Cafe by Two Sisters Catering, is the perfect place to enjoy a quick meal with the whole family.
+Children's Adventure Garden Café by Two Sisters, is the perfect place to enjoy a quick meal with the whole family.
 Enjoy one of the many menu options while taking in the sites at the Rory Meyers Children's Adventure Garden and White Rock Lake.
-The Children's Garden Cafe offers both indoor and outdoor seating that can be accessed without admission to the Children's Garden.
+The Children's Adventure Garden Café offers both indoor and outdoor seating that can be accessed without admission to the Children's Garden.
 Open weekends from 10 a.m.-2 p.m. and weekdays from 11 a.m.-2 p.m.